tye50/MotorLab/README.md

 To run the robot, click on "Autonomous" in the robot state selector.
 To restart, press "Disabled" and then "Autonomous" again.

 ![Robot state selector](images/robotstate.png)

+## MotorLab

+Motors are the cause of **any** movement that happens on the robot, so understanding how to interact with them in code is extremely fundamental for programming all parts of the robot.

+In general, motors are devices that convert electrical energy into motion, which is a complicated way of saying that they spin when you power them.
+This is reflected in robot code, as the most common way to get a motor to do something is to give it what's called a "duty cycle", which is a value between -1.0 and +1.0 which dictates at what percent of full power the motor will spin at.

+This fact about motors is reflected in the code that is used to control them.
+The most common way motors are controlled in code is by setting their duty cycle value, usually by something that looks like `motor.set(1.0)`.

+For a robot's drivetrain, motors allow it to move, whether that be through human input or autonomous routines.
+This lab will guide you through a series of challenges to get used to utilizing motors for simple drivetrain motion, as well as building the foundation for using **control theory** to use motors for autonomous control.

 ### Motor Functions
 <table>